The Museum houses a wide variety of historic machinery used in the woollen mills of Wales.

 The Great Wheel on display was commonplace by the 1300s.
 Operated by standing, they were relatively cheap to buy so that even poor families could afford one.
 The Treadle or Anglesey Wheel, a later and more expensive invention, allowed the spinner to sit down while working.

-One of the many Spinning Mules originally at Cambrian Mills remains in the Museum today, used throughout the Golden Era of the business and into the 1960s to spin yarn.
+One of the many Spinning Mules originally at Cambrian Mills remains in the Museum today.
+It was used throughout the golden era of the business and into the 1960s to spin yarn.

 Carding, spinning, willowing.
 Pirn winder and Dobcross loom.
 By the end of your visit, they'll be more than just words!